-With the five-year anniversary of the 2013 NHL Entry Draft approaching, this provides a milestone year to look back at the top picks to see how their careers are progressing.
+With the 2013 NHL Entry Draft passing its fifth anniversary this offseason, this provides a milestone year to look back at the top picks to see how their careers are progressing.
 This draft proved to be a transformative year for many teams, with franchise-defining players being selected throughout the top-10 picks.

 Note: The 2013 Draft took place at the Prudential Center in Newark, New Jersey and occurred entirely on June 30 due to the lockout-shortened season.